ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE.md

 Before filling in the details, ensure:
 - Your local changes are up-to-date with ManimCommunity/manim

-- The title of your PR starts with at least one capitalized acronym:
-  API: an API breaking change
-  CI: change related to building manim
-  BUG: bug fix
-  DEP: deprecation, or removal of a deprecated object
-  DEV: development tool or utility
-  DOC: documentation
-  ENH: enhancement or new feature
-  MNT: maintenance (refactoring, typos, etc.)
-  REV: revert an earlier commit
-  STY: style fix (whitespace, PEP8)
-  TST: addition or modification of tests
-  REL: manim release

 - The title of your PR gives a descriptive summary to end-users.
 Some examples:
-  - `BUG: Fixed the issue with last animations not running to completion`)
+  - `Fixed last animations not running to completion`)
-  - `ENH, DOC: Added support and documentation for gradients in SVG files`) Examples of what *NOT* to do:
+  - `Added gradient support and documentation for SVG files`) Examples of what *NOT* to do:
-  - `MNT: fixed that styling issue` - not descriptive enough
+  - `fixed that styling issue` - not descriptive enough
   - `fixed issue #XYZ` - end-user needs to do further research -->